Who is our Ideal Pet Owner?

 What do I enjoy when I’m not training dogs and their owners?

-During the week, I hold one to two (2) soccer practices, and also train in Schutzhund at another field for three hours or so.
+During the week, I hold one to two (2) soccer practices, and also train and spemd some times with our dogs.

 In between soccer and dog training on my days off, I like to go out to eat with the family.
 Watch some TV when I have a chance and just hang in the yard and play soccer with my pet dog Niko.